matanabc/path-generator-app/README.md

 # PathGenerator

 ![App view](./app_view.png)
-**PathGenerator** is a motion profile generator painter with you can easly draw a path for your robot to follow. <br/>
+**PathGenerator** is a motion profile generator painter, which you can easily use to draw a path for your robot to follow. <br/>
-When you finish to setup the path for your robot to follow, just press on the export button on the left for exporting the path as CSV file to your *path csv directory* and use it on your robot to follow the path.
+When you finish setting up the path for your robot to follow, just press on the export button on the left for exporting the path to a CSV file to your *paths csv directory* and use it on your robot to follow the path.

 ## Setup Instructions:
 ### Release Installation: